 Record Activities and Assign Categories

 Define rows for absences.
 At best, these are vacation and other.
 As a rule, it is not permitted to enter illness.
-The employee organization is particularly vigilant in this respect.
+The employee organization / works council is particularly vigilant in this respect.

 Define rows for general operations per team that apply to the majority of team members.
 These can be activities such as team meetings, further training, presales, support etc. Maintain these rows in the tool for all team members.

 Identify the individual operations of each team member.
 In contrast to the general operations, these can change over time.
 And they must not concern the deliverables within projects.

 Record all projects in which your team members are involved.
 Start with one row per project.
 You may not have any usable planning data from the projects.
 In such a case, begin by falling back on the team leader’s and the team members’ knowledge.

 As repeatedly stated: mind the completeness of the activities more than the specificity.
 It is much more important to get an approximate overview specifying which projects are actually involved.
 But it is problematic to plan individual tasks in detail for some projects while others are not considered at all.
 Simply because some details are missing.

 The point is to record everything to begin with.
 Thus, you obtain a complete picture, albeit your first draft.